stackmate/stackmate/README.md

 If you don't want the wait condition server to run, just use '-n'.
 Stackmate will not hang with this flag.

+If you want to validate your template, you can use the --dry-run option.
+This will parse and validate the template and create an execution schedule.

 ## TODO
 * Parallelize (with ruote concurrence) where possible
 * rollback on error
 * timeouts
-* embed in a web app
+* embed in a web app ( [Stacktician](https://github.com/chiradeep/stacktician) )
 * add support for Advanced Zone templates (VPC), LB, etc

 ## Feedback & bug reports